 While you’re here, you may want to visit the Regenstein Library.
 You can get a pass at the ID and Privileges Office on the first floor of the library, in the glassed-in area.
 Just say that you are attending the MEHAT conference and they’ll get you set up.

-Our conference site in Ida Noyes Hall is a mere stone’s throw (though we do not advise this) from Rockefeller Chapel, which serves as the hub of the university’s spiritual life.
+The Rockefeller Chapel serves as the hub of the university’s spiritual life.
 Here you will find the Muslim prayer room, in the Chapel’s Interreligious Center.
 Here you will also find Christian services held in the main chapel on Sunday at 11 a.m.
 The university neighborhood hosts a range of Jewish minyans, institutions, and community groups.
 Here is a full list of local religious institutions.

 Places to Eat

 East of campus, on 57th Street, is a run of places to grab a bite:

 - Medici: a popular, casual sit-down place with basic fare: pizza, salads, sandwiches, burgers, and shakes.

 - Noodles Etc.: a popular and inexpensive choice for noodle and rice dishes.